mike42/gfx-php/docs/user/formats.rst

 - If a GIF file contains multiple images, then only the first one will be loaded
 - If a transparent color is present, then this will be mixed to white

-A GIF image will always be loaded into an omstamce of :class:`IndexedRasterImage`, which makes palette information available.
+A GIF image will always be loaded into an instance of :class:`IndexedRasterImage`, which makes palette information available.

 Netpbm Formats
 ^^^^^^^^^^^^^^